-In 2004, the Board established an incentive stock option plan (the "Stock Option Plan").
-The purpose of the Stock Option Plan is to attract and motivate directors, senior officers, employees, and others providing services to the Corporation (the "Eligible Persons"), and thereby advance the Corporation's interests, by affording such persons with an opportunity to acquire an equity interest in the Corporation through the issuance of stock options (the "Options").
+The Board established the Stock Option Plan in 2004.
+The purpose of the Stock Option Plan is to attract and motivate directors, senior officers, employees, and others providing services to the Corporation (the "Eligible Persons"), and thereby advance the Corporation's interests, by affording such persons with an opportunity to acquire an equity interest in the Corporation through the issuance of Options.
 The Corporation subsequently adopted an amended stock option plan, approved by Shareholders of the Corporation on December 11, 2009 and which is the plan currently in effect, in order to bring the terms of the 2004 Stock Option Plan in line with current TSX policies.

-The Stock Option Plan is administered by the Compensation Committee.
+The Compensation Committee administers the Stock Option Plan.
 Notwithstanding, the Board retains independent and concurrent power to undertake any action delegated to the Committee, whether with respect to the Stock Option Plan as a whole or with respect to individual Options granted or to be granted under the Stock Option Plan.